top of page

 This article was created by looking back analysing the catalogue of the Bonhams The Paris Sale against our historical database dating back to 1985.
 We've scanned over 40 auction houses and results from over £20 billion of sold cars around the world to provide context for this The Paris Sale preview.

 The Classic Valuer uses proprietary data and analytics to generate these insights at scale.
-For further information regarding specific lots like the 1934 Mercedes-Benz 500K (Type W29) Coupé, please visit the price guides linked below.
+For further information regarding specific lots like the "1955 Mercedes-Benz 300 SL 'Gullwing' Coupé", please visit the price guides linked below.

 About The Author